The American Flag: Two Centuries of Concord & Conflict

 The American Flag: Two Centuries of Concord and Conflict is a nonfiction book by respected flag historians Howard M. Madaus and Whitney Smith.
 This book chronicles some significant flags of the Zaricor Flag Collection.
-The authors originally created the book as an exhibition catalog for a some flag exhibitions, but the work grew into a large format hardcover book.
+The authors originally created the book as an exhibition catalog for some flag exhibitions, but the work grew into a large format hardcover book.
 The book was seen as one of the most significant flag book of the past three decades.

 The book is 148 pages of pictures of the American flag and a short overview of American history, as told through flags.
 The six chapters are styled as galleries, a flag on each page, with an appropriate text plate as if it were still on exhibition.
 The descriptions of the flags trace their history from adoption and to the evolution of the "Stripes and Stars" from a "New Constellation" to "A Symbol of World Power".
 The book also discusses a few special flags that are associated with significant moments in history such as: Lincoln, Custer, Sheridan and Kennedy.
 There are three featured essays by academics that interpret the flags' meanings.